-Steve Shriver, the founder of Eco Lips, a manufacturer of organic lip care products and now the Vice President of Aura Cacia Aromatherapy, provides tips and recipes for great homemade lip balms.
+Steve Shriver, the founder of Eco Lips, a manufacturer of organic lip care products and former Vice President of Aura Cacia Aromatherapy, provides tips and recipes for great homemade lip balms.

 Did you know that prior to ChapStick®’s launch in the 1800s, earwax was commonly used as lip balm?
 Thankfully, nowadays there's a more civilized approach to lip care!
 Not only can you find many natural, organic, and petroleum-free lip balms, but you can easily obtain the ingredients needed to make a simple natural lip balm yourself.